 It comes in very handy when you’re lazy.
 It’s a not-much-fuss way to treat your family to homemade biscuits.

 Homemade Biscuit Mix

 - 1/4 cup of baking powder

 Sift dry ingredients together.
 Cut in shortening until mixture resembles coarse crumbs.
 Store in covered container.
 Yield: 2 quarts or enough for 4 recipes of biscuits.

 How to make the biscuits:

 To make rolled biscuits: Gradually add 2/3 cup milk to 2 cups biscuit mix to form a soft ball.
 Knead 1/2 minute on lightly floured board.
-Roll out to 1/2-inch thickness and cut with floured biscuit cutter.
-Bake on ungreased baking sheet in 450° F. oven for 12 to 15 minutes.
+Roll out to 1/2-inch thickness and cut with a floured biscuit cutter.
+Bake on an ungreased baking sheet in 450° F. oven for 12 to 15 minutes.
 Yield:12 biscuits.